wompking/simplyDatapacks/README.md

 * Crafting Core
 * Mechanical Compactinator
 * Laser Rifle
-* Downloads
+* Variety Tweaks
 * FAQ

-## Crafting Core
+## Simply Core
 ###### Datapack Author: wompking
-This datapack adds a crafting structure used in some datapacks.
+This datapack adds a few core things.
+First, a crafting structure.
 The basic crafting structure is built like this, on the floor, with north upward:

 ![Basic Crafting Structure](https://cdn.discordapp.com/attachments/680681632373407779/680682979546234887/structure.png)

 The middle 9 blocks should be covered with item frames.
 Note that the structure will only activate **if both the item frames are present and the redstone lamp is lit**.
 Multiple crafting structures can be "joined" together in the east-west direction; no need to use extra birch wood.
 To use the crafting structure, put the required items in the item frames and light the redstone lamp; particles should appear and the item should craft.

 Here's a template for custom crafting recipes:

+The second thing the datapack adds is a few scoreboards: namely, SimplyPosX, SimplyPosY, SimplyPosZ, and SimplyDimension.
+These, respectively, contain every entity's position *(rounded to whole numbers)* and dimension.

 `ADD A PICTURE HERE LATER`
 ## Mechanical Compactinator